wdbm/pyprel/README.md

 |_|  ||_  _|  | _||_|  ||_| _|
 ```

-It can render and display tables:
+It can render and display tables of various specified widths and column widths with various text wrapping features and delimiters:

 ```
 |---------------------------------------------------|